Up

 Download VaRtools additional samples

-Value at Risk (VaR): VaRtools
+Value at Risk (VaR) Software

 Overview

 The Value at Risk (VaR) approach to risk management aims to consolidate in a consistent way, at the organization or entity level, the risks inherent in a portfolio of various classes of financial instruments.
-The results are expressed as a single number -- the VaR -- in terms of the of maximum expected loss, the confidence interval of the loss (eg 1%) and the number of days in the risk period (eg five days).
+The results are expressed as a single number -- the VaR -- in terms of the of maximum expected loss, the significance level of the loss (eg 1%) and the number of days in the risk period (eg five days).

 Despite VaR being widely accepted by practitioners, academics and regulators as a key component of best-practice risk management, VaR products available on the market tend to be suitable only for financial institutions and other large organizations due to their complexity and high cost.